CatotronExists/CatoBot/README.md

 - (Soon) Statistics and more

 # Socials
-Created by Catotron#6333       //       youtube.com/@catotron       //       discord.gg/vxZnsy2
+Created by @Catotron       //       youtube.com/@catotron       //       discord.gg/vxZnsy2